MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ```powershell
 New-SPOContainerType -ContainerTypeName ContosoLegal -OwningApplicationId a735e4af-b86e-0000-93ba-1faded6c39e1 -AzureSubscriptionId 564e9025-f7f5-xxx9-9ddd-4cdxxxx1755 -ResourceGroup prod-resources -Region EastUS
 ```
-Example output of the New-SPOContainerType cmdlet
+Example output of the New-SPOContainerType cmdlet.
 ```powershell
 Are you sure you want to perform this action?
 Performing the operation "New-SPOContainerType".